 Please note, paying for items yourself and claiming via expenses can affect whether they are taxable.
 The University should always pay directly wherever possible and practical.
 You are advised to speak to your departmental finance or admin team for advice if needed.

-No, there is not a minimum amount for which you can claim an expense but we would recommend grouping small claims together, otherwise the cost of processing the claim might outweigh the claim (bearing in mind the University guideline to submitting claims within three months of the activity concluding or return from travel)
+There is not a minimum amount for which you can claim an expense but we recommend grouping items together, otherwise the cost of processing the claim might outweigh the claim (bearing in mind the University guideline to submit claims within three months of the activity concluding or return from travel)